wikimedia/operations-debs-varnish4/doc/sphinx/include/counters.rst

 	The count of parseable client requests seen.

 cache_hit – Cache hits (INFO)
 	Count of cache hits.
 A cache hit indicates that an object has been delivered to a client without fetching it from a backend server.

-cache_hitpass – Cache hits for pass (INFO)
+cache_hitpass – Cache hits for pass.
+(INFO)
-	Count of hits for pass  A cache hit for pass indicates that Varnish is going to  pass the request to the backend and this decision has been   cached in it self.
+	Count of hits for pass.
+A cache hit for pass indicates that Varnish is going to pass the request to the backend and this decision has been cached in it self.
 This counts how many times the cached decision is being used.

+cache_hitmiss – Cache hits for miss.
+(INFO)
+	Count of hits for miss.
+A cache hit for miss indicates that Varnish is going to proceed as for a cache miss without request coalescing, and this decision has been cached.
+This counts how many times the cached decision is being used.

 cache_miss – Cache misses (INFO)
-	Count of misses  A cache miss indicates the object was fetched from the  backend before delivering it to the client.
+	Count of misses.
+A cache miss indicates the object was fetched from the backend before delivering it to the client.

 backend_conn – Backend conn. success (INFO)
 	How many backend connections have successfully been established.